LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </article>

-This is why I’m skeptical when someone advocates for "simplicity".
+This is why I’m skeptical of blanket calls for “simplicity.”: they are platitudes.
-Advocating for "simplicity" is a platitude — everyone agrees that all else being equal, simpler is better!
+Everyone agrees that, all else equal, simpler is better.
 **It’s the tradeoffs between different types of simplicity that are tough.**

 In some cases, reducing friction even carries tangible financial risks, which makes leadership buy-in crucial.